Some background on the smallpox vaccine

 Harm from the vaccine: People whose immune systems are not working well are most likely to have serious problems if they get the vaccine.

-Getting the infection from someone who has gotten the vaccine: Even if they do not get the vaccine themselves, people with poor immune function can get smallpox from vaccinated friends or family members.
+Getting the infection from someone who has gotten the vaccine: Even if they do not get the vaccine themselves, people with poor immune function can get vaccinia infection from vaccinated friends or family members.

 There have been many reports of people who got a vaccinia infection from vaccinated people.
 Most of the time, these people already had skin problems such as eczema, sores, or broken skin.
-Touching something that had vaccinia virus on it allowed the virus to invade these areas where the skin was open.
+Touching something that had vaccinia virus on it allowed the virus to invade areas where the skin was open.
 Sometimes people became infected because of prolonged close contact with a person who was recently vaccinated.
 Any person whose immune system is not working well should be careful to avoid contact with people vaccinated within the last 21 days.
-(See the information below in the section, “What is ‘close contact?’”)
+(See the information under “What is ‘close contact?’” in the section “Smallpox vaccine safety for people with cancer.”)

 Like other newly vaccinated people, health care workers can also transmit the vaccinia virus within 21 days of vaccination.
 But this should not be a problem, because these workers can cover their vaccination sites while at work.
 In some cases, they may be given time away from caring for certain patients; for instance, those with skin problems or immune deficiencies.